Fresno State vs. Wyoming NCAA Football Odds, Plays and Insights | October 16, 2021

 Wyoming Stats and Trends

-- This season, the Cowboys are winless ATS when entering a game as an underdog of 3.5 points or more.

-- Wyoming's games this season have gone over the point total two times in four opportunities (50%).
+- Wyoming's games this season have eclipsed the over/under two times in four opportunities (50%).

-- The Cowboys have turned the ball over six times, two fewer times than the Bulldogs have forced turnovers (8).
+- The Cowboys have six giveaways this season, while the Bulldogs have eight takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.